Taking a Sledgehammer to Heartburn

 “Wait a second, did you say gastric and intestinal infections?”
 Well one of the main roles of stomach acid is to sterilize anything that enters the mouth before it reaches the intestinal tract.
 So yes, the chances of an intestinal infection increase dramatically with the use of drugs that inhibit stomach acid.

 There is also research suggesting a risk of cognitive decline!
-These same medications are associated with
+These same medications are associated with, increased osteoporosis, development of secondary hyperparathyroidism, increased bone loss and increased fractures likely due to the poor absorption of calcium.

 What we learn then is that the excessive prescribing of this class of drugs is an example of commercial interests and prescribing convenience rather than patient education and the chance for simple, natural supportive therapies.
 In most cases, dietary changes and the right natural medicines, along with exercise and stress reduction, would render a great majority of these prescriptions entirely unnecessary.
 This is a good example of treating a symptom as if it were a disease, creating a lot of unnecessary risk in the process, while whistling past the true problem that really doesn’t require drugs at all.